JDonnellyCodeInstitute/bespoke-brushwork/README.md

 - The animation slideshow for the hero-image is done entirely with HTML and CSS, the guidance for which can be found here https://www.youtube.com/watch?v=qDww4CbxtD4.
 - The code guidance for the text overlay on the slideshow came from the following https://www.youtube.com/watch?v=Si4ViAvvnwU.
 - For design planning I used the app Balsamiq Wireframes.
+- I used imagify to help reduce the size of my images while minimising the sacrifice to quality https://app.imagify.io/.

 ### Content